SannatKumar/mernstack-crud/README.md

 $ db.collectionName.find()

-Shows all the content of the collection
+Shows all the content of the collection.

+# Mongoose Schema

+MongoDb Schema is used for interacting with mongoDB database.

+This we have done here creating a folder name Models inside backend folder.

+Inside Models folder,

+Student.js(Schema) file is created and name, email and roll no fields along with their respective data types is declared.